 Weespersluis: green and water-rich residential development

-For centuries, the Bloemendalerpolder was a (swampy) peat landscape north of Weesp.
-On the eastern side of the polder, the Vecht river has always served important functions.
-To ensure the drainage of the polder, the water was initially pumped up towards the Vecht using a mill.
-Later, this mill was replaced by a steam-powered pumping station and today the polder drains into the Amsterdam-Rhine Canal.
+For centuries the Bloemendaler Polder was a (swampy) peat north of Weesp.
+The Vecht river, on the eastern side of the polder, has always served an important function.
+Initially water was pumped up to it with a mill to ensure the polder remained dry.
+Later this mill was replaced by a steam-powered pumping station.
+Today the polder drains into the Amsterdam-Rhine Canal on the western side.

-The Vecht has a strong relationship with the future residential area.
-At the original location of the pumping station, a lock will be built to enable a waterway connection between the residential area and the Vecht.
-The design of the lock references the location’s historical identity.
-The lock is also what the name Weespersluis refers to (‘sluis’ is Dutch for ‘lock’).
-The Defence Line of Amsterdam and the Dutch Water Defence Lines, for which the Vecht has an important function, also give the new residential area an identity through the choice of street names, such as Muiderslotlaan, Loevesteinkade and Fort Ronduitstraat.
+The Vecht is intrinsically connected to the new development.
+At the original location of the pumping station a lock will be built to enable a waterway link between the river and the new residential area.
+The design of this lock references the location’s historical identity.
+It is also what the name Weespersluis refers to (‘sluis’ is Dutch for ‘lock’).
+Street names such as Muiderslotlaan, Loevesteinkade and Fort Ronduitstraat, which refer to the Defence Line of Amsterdam and the Dutch Water Defence Lines – for which the Vecht fulfils an important function – also provide the area with a unique identity.

-Besides water, nature and green structures are also important for the identity of Weespersluis.
-Three city parks will be created and more than 100 hectares of the area will be established as a nature reserve with brush and forest areas and nature-friendly riverbanks.
-In the past, the Bloemendalerpolder was an important green location in the Vecht catchment area.
-Trees that are thousands of years old – so-called bog oaks – are regularly found during excavation work.
+In the past the Bloemendaler Polder was an important natural location in the Vecht catchment area.
+Trees that are thousands of years old – known as bog oaks – are regularly found during excavations.
 Research by the Cultural Heritage Agency has shown that these bog oaks were part of a primeval forest.

 Impact in transitions

-Major challenges, such as the energy transition, biodiversity and climate adaptation, are making their mark on this project.
-Most of the homes will be equipped with an individual ground source heat pump, because since 2018 no new homes have been built with a gas connection.
-Houses are also being fitted with solar panels and there are more and more electric cars.
-This means a sharp increase in electricity consumption: more substations need to be built – and incorporated into the public space – to ensure a stable network.
+Various major challenges – such as the energy transition, biodiversity and climate change adaptation – are making their mark on this project.
+Most of the homes will be equipped with an individual ground source heat pump.
+After all, since 2018 no new homes have been built with a gas connection.
+The houses are also being fitted with solar panels.
+The increasing popularity of electric cars has resulted in a sharp increase in electricity consumption; more substations need to be built – and incorporated into the public space – to ensure a stable network.